bem-site/bem-method/articles/bem-js-main-terms/bem-js-main-terms.en.md

-# JavaScript for BEM: The Main Terms
+# JavaScript for BEM: main terms

 Stack of BEM technologies contains a block [i-bem](http://bem.github.com/bem-bl/sets/common-desktop/i-bem/i-bem.ru.html).

 It's JavaScript implementation uses BEM data domain.
 The use of this library allows one to manipulate the client-side JavaScript/DOM in *BEM-Style* according to *BEM-Principles*, not only in the design of visible components, but also their behavior.

-## Why Do We Need One More Framework?
+## Why do we need one more framework?

 Principally, all existent JavaScript libraries can be divided into the following categories: